OpenPIV/openpiv-python/README.md

 ## Warning

 The OpenPIV python version is still in beta state.
 This means that it still might have some bugs and the API may change.
-However testing and contributing is very welcome, especially if you can contribute with new algorithms and features.
+However, testing and contributing is very welcome, especially if you can contribute with new algorithms and features.

 Development is currently done on a Linux/Mac OSX environment, but as soon as possible